Fachpersonal/iw4x-linux-server-installscript/README.md

+Forked from linkuso's installscript

 # iw4x-linux-server-installscript
-Script to install IW4x + IW4M-Admin and wine on a Debian 9 Linux server
+Script to install IW4x + IW4M-Admin and wine on a Debian 10 Linux server New and updated download Links 2021

 Make the install.sh executable as root by running " chmod +x install.sh "